PDLT-University-of-York/test-split-site/docs/ultra/test.md

     Common features:

     - Question display: to support robust assessment, formal exams generally use question pools to display a random subset of questions drawn from a larger question bank.
-    - Question types: preferably automatically marked (to allow **non-anonymous** workflows, which are significantly easier to administer), but can include manually marked questions.
+    - Question types: preferably automatically marked (to allow **non-anonymous** workflows, which are significantly easier to administer), but can include manually marked Essay questions.
     - Set up effort: medium to high, as requires very careful set up and checking.
+    - Anonymity: can be marked anonymously if the test includes Essay questions.

     !!!
 Warning